potajedehabichuelas/Employees/README.md

 ## Personal Code
 I've added a bunch of wrappers and extensions that I've developed overtime to make things simpler and cleaner:

--APIRouter & RequestService, to obtain generic simpler requests that also wrap the networking dependency used.
+- APIRouter & RequestService, to obtain generic simpler requests that also wrap the networking dependency used.
 (A service in charge of network operations would be created and injected in the viewModel to request data)

 - UINotificationBanner wraps and customizes selected messages library (SwiftUI)